San Francisco may end use of plastic straws

 RELATED: Viral sea turtle video fuels campaign against plastic straws

-Dravenieks says the paper straw industry has exploded 5-thousand percent since similar ordinances were passed in other parts of the country and world.
+Dravenieks says the paper straw industry has exploded 5,000 percent since similar ordinances were passed in other parts of the country and world.

 For those with disabilities and other medical conditions where drinking from a straw is needed, there is a provision in the legislation to allow for plastic straws in special use cases.
 There are currently paper straws on the market that do bend to allow for easier liquid consumption.